 My love for all things natural comes out everywhere.
 I’m an environmental nut (like, I pick up other people’s trash).
 So, if I can use something that is free of man-made chemicals and helps anything, I’m all about it!
 We recently reviewed 101 Amazing Uses for Essential Oils and are loving it.
 Definitely recommend that book!

 If you aren’t real familiar with using apple cider vinegar, let me start by saying you’ll want the one with the Mother and definitely organic.
 That’s where the super healthy stuff is.
-You can get it at Target here, Walmart here or Amazon here.
+You can get it on Amazon here.
 (Yes, those are affiliate links and a shameless plug for my broke behind, your support is appreciated more than you’ll ever know).

 I’ve known for a long time that Apple Cider Vinegar could kill a headache, help with blood pressure, ease sore throats, and get smells out of things.
 Those are big enough things in my life that it’s a staple in my house.
 So I’m excited to learn lots more uses.